Raspberry Pi and 1-Wire

 To look at a range of devices, go to http://www.maximintegrated.com/en/products/comms/one-wire.html.

-For now, all you need to know is that all the 1-Wire devices have a basic serial number capability that is used to identify and talk to a given device.
-This silicon serial number is globally unique.
-The initial transactions with a device involve reading a 64-bit data structure that contains a 1-byte family code (device type identifier), a 6-byte globally unique device serial number, and a 1-byte CRC field, as shown in the following diagram:
+Key takeaways for now: 1-Wire devices possess a fundamental serial number feature that enables identification and communication with a specific device.
+This unique numerical identifier is embedded in the silicon.
+The initial interaction with a device involves retrieving a 64-bit data structure containing a 1-byte family code (device type identifier), a 6-byte globally unique device serial number, and a 1-byte CRC field, as illustrated in the diagram below:

 The bus master reads the family code and serial number of each device on the bus and uses it to talk to individual devices when required.